Codefellows-Seattle-iOS-401/Week2-Twitter-Client/Resources/hw-grading-standard/README.md

 * Each Requirement will hold an equal percentage of the grade.

 ####Coding Challenge
 > If a coding challenge is provided, this will be accounted for in Lab Assignment grade.
+Use comments to explain your thought process.

 * Working solution
 * Syntactically correct code